open-xml-templating/docxtemplater/docs/source/configuration.rst

                         return null;
                     }
                     else {
-                        // Transform "!name" into "name"
+                        // Replace "!name" by "name"
                         tag = tag.substr(1);
                     }
                 }
-                // You can customize your parser here instead of scope[tag] of course return scope[tag];
+                // You can customize the rest of your parser here instead of
+                // scope[tag], by using the angular-parser for example. return scope[tag];
             },
         };